smallfoxx/smallfoxx.github.io/_posts/2020-1-11-Classes,-Nested-Modules,-and-Sharing-Values.md

 #### Scope ####

-For anyone not working with PowerShell before, there are really only 4 scopes:
+For anyone not working with PowerShell before, there are really 4 core scopes:

 | **Scope** | **Purpose** |
 | --- | --- |